Müncheberg: History

 On April 17, 1432, the town was conquered by the Hussites who plundered the church and set the town on fire.
 In 1605 an epidemic of bubonic plague infested Müncheberg, killing 696 inhabitants.
 By 1624 about 1,300 people were living in the town again.
 Following the Thirty Year War (1618–1648) and further epidemics, the number of inhabitants dropped to less than 400 in 1655.

 In 1697, a commune of French Huguenot refugees was founded in the town.
 Ca. 1700 the town became a permanent military base.
 In 1710, the French Church was consecrated.
 The population increased and by 1800 the town was flourishing again.
 The French commune was dissolved in 1806.
 The first school was constructed in 1852 as well as a new synagogue (1856) for the Jewish community.
-The railway between Berlin and the what then eastern Germany (later independent Poland) started operating on October 1, 1867 giving Müncheberg a fast connection to the capital.
+The Prussian Eastern Railway between Berlin and the what then eastern Germany started operating on October 1, 1867 giving Müncheberg a fast connection to the capital.
 The first volunteer fire brigade was formed in 1888.
 During World War I, 129 soldiers from Müncheberg were killed in action.
 In 1928 the Kaiser Wilhelm Institute for Breeding Research was opened.

 During World War II, a subcamp of the Sachsenhausen concentration camp was located in the present-day district of Trebnitz.
 The prisoners were Norwegians, Poles, Germans and Soviets.
 In early 1945, a death march of prisoners of various nationalities from the dissolved camp in Żabikowo to Sachsenhausen passed through the town.
 In the war, more than 400 inhabitants of Müncheberg died fighting on various battlefields in Europe.
 Combat in Müncheberg between the Wehrmacht and the Red Army took place from April 17 to April 19, 1945 and destroyed 85% of the town.

 After World War II, Müncheberg was part of the Soviet occupation zone.
 From 1949 until the German Reunification on October 3, 1990, the town was a municipality in the Bezirk (district) Frankfurt (Oder) of the German Democratic Republic (East Germany).